Himanshu-2728/FileShare/readme.md

 # Thank You

 Thank you for checking out this file sharing application!
 If you have any feedback or suggestions, please feel free to open an issue or submit a pull request.
 I hope you find this app useful!

+## Credit

+The contents (description and thank you message) was written by chatGPT